MERLIN-XD/MERLIN-XD/README.md

 About me
 --------

-Hello, I'm Kiattiphum Chueasomchart Fullstack Developer : I can do both Back-end and Front-end.
+Hello, I'm Keattipoom Chaesomchat Fullstack Developer : I can do both Back-end and Front-end.
 I have been working for 3 years

 ### Skills